 Perks are the name of the game in Tier IV, even though nice earning structures are still present.
 Tier IV cards are great for travelers who want to make their vacations and trips better.
 Co-Branded cards are limited in Tier IV.
 But those that are in this tier specialize in hotel or airline specific perks.

 The apex tier houses invitation-only credit cards.
 Only a handful of cards around the world are exclusive enough to make this tier.
 Perks and benefits rule Tier V as that’s what these cards are meant for.

 The American Express Centurion Card (AKA the Amex Black Card) and the JP Morgan Reserve Card are the two most exclusive credit cards in the United States market.
 But there are other cards like them from other countries.

 The former offers the perks of the Amex Platinum and then some.
 It has a $2,500 annual fee and a $7,500 initiation fee.
 The latter requires $10 Million in assets as a Private Reserve client at Chase / JP Morgan.
 I have heard that this card is almost the same as the Chase Sapphire Reserve.

 The takeaway from this post is to diversify your cards.
 This way, you can have the perks, rewards, and account history from multiple cards.
 Diversification is especially important if you’re a traveler or want to take full advantage of rewards.

 My recommendation for cash back lovers is to stay in Tier II.
 This is because that’s where the most rewards are for you.
 Otherwise, I suggest getting some “foundation” cards from Tier II before getting cards from a higher tier.
 You can go for the rewards and perks after building the foundation.

 Just because a card is in a higher tier, doesn’t mean that its right for you.
-Check out the credit card reviews in this blog if you’re unsure about a certain card.
+You’re mileage may vary.